postmanlabs/labs-docs/src/pages/docs/api-security/api-schema.md

 For more information on API Schemas, see [Validating your API Schemas](/docs/designing-and-developing-your-api/validating-elements-against-schema/).

+> Security warnings are available only for OpenAPI 3.0 schemas.

 You will be able to use Postman to identify any potential security misses when your API is defined.

 <img alt="API Schema Potential Security " src="https://assets.postman.com/postman-docs/api-schema-validation.gif"/>